VShangxiao/CSharp-awesome/README.md

 * [Visual Studio Spell Checker](http://visualstudiogallery.msdn.microsoft.com/a23de100-31a1-405c-b4b7-d6be40c3dfff) - An editor extension that checks the spelling of comments, strings, and plain text as you type or interactively with a tool window.
 Extra options are available to control how elements and attributes in XML and MAML files are spell checked.
 * [Web Essentials](http://visualstudiogallery.msdn.microsoft.com/56633663-6799-41d7-9df7-0f2a504ca361) - Adds many useful features to Visual Studio for web developers.
 Requires VS2013 Update 3
 * [Microsoft StyleCop](http://stylecop.codeplex.com/) - StyleCop analyzes C# source code to enforce a set of best practice style and consistency rules.
+* [GhostDoc ](https://visualstudiogallery.msdn.microsoft.com/46A20578-F0D5-4B1E-B55D-F001A6345748) - GhostDoc is a Visual Studio extension that automatically generates XML documentation comments for methods and properties based on their type, parameters, name, and other contextual information.

 ## Resharper Extensions